 Whenever you talk to someone, address them by name.
 We all like other people who can remember our name.

 Your body language communicates your message more than the words that you speak.
 Make sure you keep a close eye on your body language and make sure it matches the message you want to deliver.

-You must become likeable and master your people skills.
+You must master your people skills.
 You have to be able to get along with all different types of people.
 You must get people to know you, like you and trust you.
 If you can’t do that you will really struggle in the business.

-What are your thoughts about having good people skills in network marketing?
+What do you think are the best people skills for network marketers?
 Leave a comment below to let me know what you think.
 I look forward to hearing from you.